USB

 The following file system formats are supported for the external storage devices mentioned above:

-Other USB mass storage devices that require the installation of additional drivers may be functional if the drivers are installed within the respective Docker software containers. ifm does not provide official support for these devices - the user may use them in development / production use cases at his own risk.
-Possible compatibility limitations due to updates of the embedded firmware may require updates of the device drivers in the user’s software containers.
-No continuous compatibility over embedded FW versions is assured.
+Other USB mass storage devices that require additional drivers may function if the drivers are installed within the respective Docker containers. ifm does not provide official support for these devices, and they may be used in development or production at the user’s own risk.
+Compatibility limitations could arise from updates to the embedded firmware of the VPU, which may require driver updates in the user’s software containers.
+Continuous compatibility across embedded firmware versions is not guaranteed.

 USB Cameras

-From the firmware version 1.4.30 and above, the USB cameras will be assigned to /dev/video0 node by the VPU.
-USB cameras like webcams are only tested which uses the default v4l2 framework on linux kernel.
-It should be noted that user cannot access the V4L devices or /dev/video0 node directly on the VPU without Docker container.
-To make use of the nodes, please pass the respective video device node to the Docker container using the flag --device.
+Starting with firmware version 1.4.30, USB cameras will be assigned to the /dev/video0 node by the VPU.
+Only USB cameras using the default v4l2 framework on the Linux kernel, such as webcams, have been tested.
+Note that users cannot directly access V4L devices or the /dev/video0 node on the VPU without using a Docker container.
+To access these nodes, pass the respective video device node to the Docker container with the --device flag.
+If the USB camera requires special drivers, installation and testing in a Docker container is recommended.

 Example: How to use USB web camera on VPU using Docker container